mohammedasker/100-days-of-code/r1-log.md

 ### R2D8 - Oct 28 2019

 I added API code snippets and while it's working partially (weird formating and cannot turn into objects or JSON), > I feel like I'm starting to see the connection between query in variable and URL in making to work the search bar.

+### R2D9 - Oct 29 2019

+No progress today.
+Spend hours reading the articles and SO answers, but none solved my problem.

+### R2D10 - Oct 30 2019

+A nice guy on Twitter has helped me debug the codes and the problem was I didn't add .value at the end of query variable and move it inside the function scope.
+I also forgot to add # to querySelector output as that element contain id attribute.
+It was good that I didn't have to rewrite the entire codes.
+Cool.

+I got another problem, though.
+When I make API call, it returns undefined in HTML.
+This time I want to solve it on my own.